opensafely-core/opencodelists/userdocs/icd10-editions.md

 A codelist for fractures would want to include that code for ONS deaths, but exclude it for admissions data.

+### How have you resolved the definition differences?

 Where the same code has a different definition we:

 - store both definitions in the OpenCodelists dictionary,